gvwilson/thirdbit/fiction/fall-behind/index.md

 She gestured helplessly.

 Robbie cleared his throat.
-"We cannot project themselves into just anyone.
+"We cannot project ourselves into just anyone.
 The vessel has to have a certain, um, mental capacity."

 George looked at him.